Last Updated on January 30, 2024 by Louise Carter

 Sleep has evolved significantly over human history, especially using beds, mattresses, and pillows.

-Humans have always sought an ability to make ourselves comfortable while we doze, suggesting that the importance of a good night’s sleep has long been understood.
+Humans have always sought to make themselves comfortable while they doze, suggesting that the importance of a good night’s sleep has long been understood.